 organised a series of biennial international symposia, usually held at the Fitzwilliam Museum, Cambridge.
 These have resulted in

 the publication of papers presented at the symposia together with other material in Studies in Early Medieval Coinage, edited by Tony.
 Volumes 1 and 3 are

 available from Spink: https://www.spink.com/.

 He has also published a number of stand-alone books.
 The first, Sceattas: An Illustrated Guide, sold 1,500 copies and was short-listed for the inaugural North Book Prize.
-This is superceded by the much more detailed Sceatta List, a radical re-arrangement of the corpus of early-pennies, now widely cited, for example, in auction catalogues.
+This is superseded by the much more detailed Sceatta List, a radical re-arrangement of the corpus of early-pennies, now widely cited, for example, in auction catalogues.
 The second edition, available from Spink, extends the number of main varieties to 679 categorized in 115 groups, organized into 10 themes.
-This has been nominated for the 2018 IAPN book prize.
+This was placed in the top ten for the 2018 IAPN book prize.

 Tony's Anglo-Saxon Counterfeits is an invaluable aid to collectors in this age of burgeoning duplicity, especially on the internet.
 It not only collates all previous major publications of fakes but includes all the Anglo-Saxon material from both the British Museum and the AH Baldwin “Black Museum”.
 Moreover, all modern reproductions including those by Ashmore, Grunal and the makers of so-called ‘museum replicas’, often passed off as genuine by unscrupulous traders on unsuspecting novices, are arranged by Spink number.